erikaris/til/pyspark.md

 ## Steps:

-1. Connecting to a cluster. <br />
+1. Connecting to a cluster.

-    a.
-A cluster consists of **a master and workers**.
+    1. A cluster consists of **a master and workers**.
 To connect to a cluster, we first have to create a connection to the `SparkContext`. <br />
-    b.
-A **SparkContext** is the entry point to Spark functionality, like a key to your car.
+    2. A **SparkContext** is the entry point to Spark functionality, like a key to your car.
 SparkContext is automatically created by PySpark in the PySpark shell ( you don't have to create it by yourself) and is **exposed via a variable `sc`**.
-    c. `sc` has several properties such as `sc.version`, `sc.pythonVer`, `sc.master`.
+    3. `sc` has several properties such as `sc.version`, `sc.pythonVer`, `sc.master`.
-    d.
-Creating the connection is as simple as creating an instance of the `SparkContext` class, with `SparkConf()` constructor.
+    4. Creating the connection is as simple as creating an instance of the `SparkContext` class, with `SparkConf()` constructor.
-    e.
-Spark's core data structure is the **Resilient Distributed Dataset (RDD)**.
+    5. Spark's core data structure is the **Resilient Distributed Dataset (RDD)**.

 2. Import necessary library
     ```